 Among different kinds of writing by teachers, writing for publication is probably the hardest as teachers have long working hours, tiring days, and they cannot find time and space to write for publication.
-However, it should be noted that writing for publication is now considered as a measuring rod of your skills and knowledge for promotion, better job, scholarship and grants.
+However, it should be noted that writing for publication is now considered as a measuring rod of your skills and knowledge for promotion, a better job, scholarship and grants.
 Writing is widely accepted as an alternative tool for professional development (Rather & Okan, 2015).
 Hence, there is no alternative to writing.
 Actually, those who are successful in the field of teaching are so because they read and WRITE unremittingly!

 Because writing is a follow-up to reading, writing cannot be developed alone if you do not read.
 In fact, writing is like a physical activity – the more you do it, the more comfortable it feels, so if one wants to develop this set of skills in a second/foreign language, one has to continue doing it.

 My personal experiences suggest that you can begin by writing diary entries of your classroom, and other notable experiences in the classroom.
 As the digital world provides so many options these days, you can publish those things immediately on your personal web space.
-As you become comfortable with writing and publishing on blog, you can move on to next step of writing, i.e. writing for publication.
+As you become comfortable with writing and publishing on the blog, you can move on to next step of writing, i.e. writing for publication.

 Why Teachers Should Read and Write?

 Secondly, by reading and writing continuously, you become more creative.
-As you come across different viewpoints, newer level of arguments, and new findings, it gives you impetus to search for new title and subject matter to read and write on.
-You become more active cognitively as you are involved in active thinking process.
+As you come across different viewpoints, newer level of arguments, and new findings, it gives you the impetus to search for new title and subject matter to read and write on.
+You become more active cognitively as you are involved in an active thinking process.

-So, let’s keep reading and writing teachers!
+So, let’s keep reading and writing, teachers.

 Applegate, A. J. & Applegate, M. D. (2004).
 The Peter effect: Reading habits and attitudes of preservice teachers.
 International Reading Association, 554-563.